It depicts a violent chase that resembles a battlefield in which a king’s army is mindlessly running for the kill.

 An implacable hatred builds up inside you against all those who have made a fellow man walk around with an earthen pot around his neck and a broom around his waist.
 The former was to avoid even his spit falling on the ground and keep the earth ‘pure’.
 The latter was to sweep away his own shadow.
 This is the ‘caste’ atrocity we are talking about.
 Director Jabbar Patel decides to display all of this through pencil sketches right in the beginning and states clear his motive of portraying disturbing pictures to set the right mood for the film.
 (It’s a brilliant idea to highlight that through pencil sketches as they produce an eerie feeling).
 ‘Dr. Babasaheb Ambedkar… The Untold Truth’, English-language National Award-winning Indian film, documents the oppression faced by the so-called low caste Hindu citizens of India in the hands of high-caste ones.
 It was Dr. Babasaheb Ambedkar, belonging to low-caste himself, who emerged as a beacon of hope for all those who endured years of suffering (and still do).
 He took up the responsibility of bringing about a massive social reform across the country and imagined a “caste-less” and “class-less” Hindu societies in India.

 Ambedkar is one of the greatest heroes in the history of India.
 So, he deserves a special introduction scene.
 And Jabbar makes sure of that.
 You see the camera focussing on eyeglasses placed over an open book and a pen beside it.
 Slowly it moves closer to it and comes to a stop.
 Then comes Mammooty, who plays Ambedkar, into the picture.
-He sits in front of that book and wears his glasses.
+He sits in front of that book and puts on his glasses.
 (Mammooty’s remarkable acting skills brings Ambedkar back to life).

 Director Jabbar excels at the realistic portrayal of hatred and discrimination.
 The film exposes the ill-treatment the low-caste Hindus are subjected to.
 No matter what heights he reaches in his life, he will always be called ‘untouchable’ and will be oppressed.
 (In spite of being the senior person in his office and highly educated, Ambedkar had to bear the brunt of caste system as he was forbidden from drinking water from ‘common’ jug).
 Some remain silent and accept the boundaries set up for them.
 Others, like the social reformer Ambedkar, defy the orders and jokingly tell them to “purify” the things after touching or using them.
 Purification mechanisms do exist, as the film highlights, that are also written in ancient Hindu texts.
 Even the non-Hindus are aware of this caste system as they resort to discriminatory remarks.
 (Not surprisingly, Ambedkar even goes on to say that caste system in India is worse than what the African slaves had to go through).